keva-dev/reactif/docs/src/guide/state-management.md

 # State Management

+Large applications can often grow in complexity, due to multiple pieces of state scattered across many components and the interactions between them.
+To solve this problem, let's use a state management.

+## Simple State Management from Scratch

 It is often overlooked that the source of truth in our applications is the reactive data object - a component instance only proxies access to it.
 Therefore, if you have a piece of state that should be shared by multiple instances, you can use a `reactive` method to make an object reactive: